m2lines/gz21_ocean_momentum/README.md

 In the "testing" step, we test a trained model on an unseen region of data (the subset not used in the previous training step).

+We also provide a basic script for predicting forcings on a prepared dataset.

 ### Repository layout
-* `src`: source code (both library functions and CLI scripts)
+* `src`: source code (library and CLI scripts)
 * `tests`: pytest tests
 * `docs`: detailed project documentation, implementation notes
-* `examples`: CLI step configs, Jupyter notebooks for generating figures etc.
+* `resources`: CLI configs, Jupyter notebooks
 * `flake.nix`, `flake.lock`: helper files for building on Nix (ignore)

 ## Installation